Culture of Karachi: History of Karachi

 Historians called Karachi Krokola, which literally means "a place of crocodile worship".
 Around 1558, Karachi was a conglomerate of about 24 fishing villages called Kolachi or Kalati.
 This small settlement became wealthy when Seth Bhoju Mal laid the foundation of a small township on the left bank of Lyari River in 1729.
-During 1793, princes from the Kalhora dynasty viewed the harbour as a way to gain profits.
+During 1793, princes from the Kalhora dynasty viewed the harbor as a way to gain profits.
 Later, in 1839, the British captured the Manora Fort, thereby putting the town under British rule.

 The modern port city of Karachi was developed by authorities of the British Raj in the 19th century.
-Upon the independence of Pakistan in 1947, the city was selected to become the national capital, and was settled by Muslim Urdu-speaking Mohajirs (اردو مہاجر قوم, creators of Pakistan) at the time of the independence, which boosted both the population and economy.
+Upon the independence of Pakistan in 1947, the city was selected to become the national capital, and was settled by Muslim Urdu-speaking Muhajirs (اردو مہاجر قوم, creators of Pakistan) at the time of independence, which boosted both the population and economy.

 Heritage

 The cultural heritage of Karachi after 1947 is that of the Muhajir community of Urdu-speaking (اردو مہاجر قوم) and their Urdu language, clothes (کرتا پاجامہ شیروانی), education and foods (Nihari, Biryani, Kabab, Nihari; نہاری, بریانی, کباب, حلیم).

 Its earlier heritage includes the story of the Kalachi-Jo-Kunn (whirlpool of Kalachi), in which Moriro performed a feat of strength by killing a monstrous shark that killed all six of his brothers as they were fishing.

 A number of cultural sites in and around Karachi testify to the glorious past of Karachi.
 In recent years, the Sindhi population in the city has surged.

 WAGU DARR, earthen cavity for the living of a crocodile, is located at the coastal village of Chashma Goth near Korangi.
 A natural sweet water spring flows perennially past this site.
 It is also a crocodile worship center besides Manghopir where people offer meat to the crocodiles and bathe in hot and cold sulphuric springs to treat skin diseases.
 The ruins of RATO KOT are located in the Korangi Creek.
 This fort is thought to have been a contemporary settlement of Debal's port (sometimes called Bhambhore) conquered by Mohammad Bin Qasim in 712 AD.
-Baked earthen balls used in mechanically-driven cannons, shards, glazed tiles, and other artifacts are found scattered on the site.
+Baked earthen balls used in mechanically driven cannons, shards, glazed tiles, and other artifacts are found scattered on the site.
 The Chokandi graveyard, a protected monument of the 17th— 18th century, and BALOCH TOMBS near Memon Goth of Malir exhibit monumental structures of stone-carved graves.

 MOKHI-MATARA (named after the folklore story) is another cultural site situated on the top of Narathar Hill near Gadap and located on an ancient route emanating from ancient Debal port to Central Asia.
 The folklore of Mokhi-Matara is also sung by Sindh's greatest poet, Shah Abdul Latif Bhittai.